-|VU21771||Develop an individual vocational plan with support|
+|VU23028||Develop and apply an individual vocational plan with support|

-|VU21772||Develop personal management skills for work|
+|VU23029||Develop personal management skills for work|

-|VU21773||Participate in vocational activities|
+|VU23030||Participate in vocational activities|

-|VU21774||Participate in practical placement with support|
+|VU23031||Participate in practical placement with support|

-|VU21301||Engage with simple texts for employment purposes|
+|VU22362||Engage with simple texts for employment purposes|

 You will need to come to a meeting with a parent or carer to find out if the course will meet your needs.
-During the meeting, you will be asked to complete a literacy and numeracy task to assess your support needs.
-A teacher will help you to complete the tasks.

 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.